 Here are some other techniques that I use.
 I give them additional reasons to come back.
 Here are a couple of quick ones.
 I will make sure that I say something like, "Each session tends to be ten times more powerful than the one before!"
 Or, "Next time we get together, we are going to discuss....," or "work on...."
 Give them a reason to want to come back for that next powerful or exciting session, and they will!

 Finally, each session should have accomplished something and leave the client feeling great!
 Never leave your client feeling frazzled after a session.
 Each session should have a beginning, a middle and an end; and the end of the session should be uplifting and should build their confidence in what has transpired, that it will bring about results.

 Don't complicate things by telling them what you are going to do next

-Most therapists (i.e., psychotherapists and counselors) never take the time to discuss the kind of therapy that they are going to use in helping their clients.
-They simply decide what, in there training and experience, would best benefit their clients and then provide that experience for them, be it hypnotherapy, cognitive therapy or behavioral therapy, etc. Telling your clients what you are going to do next (meaning the exact techniques that you are going to use) usually only complicates the process or causes anxiety.
-If they want to learn how to do hypnotherapy, encourage your client to take the National Guild of Hypnotists Hypnotherapy Certification Course.
+Most hypnotists (i.e., psychotherapists and counselors) never take the time to discuss the kind of hypnosis that they are going to use in helping their clients.
+They simply decide what, in there training and experience, would best benefit their clients and then provide that experience for them, be it hypnosis, cognitive therapy or behavioral therapy, etc. Telling your clients what you are going to do next (meaning the exact techniques that you are going to use) usually only complicates the process or causes anxiety.
+If they want to learn how to do hypnosis, encourage your client to take the National Guild of Hypnotists Hypnosis Certification Course.